cpkio/antora-openapi-generator/readme.md

 ## Install

-Let's suppose your Antora playbook directory contains `./extensions` folder where all of your extensions reside.
+Let's suppose your Antora playbook folder contains `./extensions` folder where all of your playbook extensions reside.

 * Copy `dist\openapi-include-processor.js` to your Antora playbook extensions folder.